 Love to travel but hate living that tourist life?
-Ditch the “must see” checklist, and discover the Amalfi Coast through a local lens.
-There is plenty to see, do, and—best of all—eat along this famous slice of Italy’s coast without falling into a single tourist trap.
+Ditch the “must see” checklist, and adventure off the beaten path of Italy’s Amalfi Coast.
+There is plenty to see, do, and—best of all—eat along this famous slice of Mediterannean coastline without falling into a single tourist trap.
 The most ideal time to visit is between April and June, when the water is warm enough to swim in and flowers cover the landscape, but tourists haven't yet flooded the area (they tend to flock to the area in the late summer, causing prices to spike and crowds to form).
-For itinerary inspiration, check out these nine favorite non-tourist spots to take in while visiting Italy’s Amalfi Coast.
+For itinerary inspiration, check out these nine favorite non touristy things to do along Italy’s Amalfi Coast.

 Enjoy Napoli’s Natural Beauty